 The path to good, priority-driven, high-ROI work is often paved with feelings of worthiness, but we can easily become distracted from this path.

 Here’s a 2-step process to help you assess and develop your self-worth.

 Look at the following 7 statements and think about how true each is for you:

-- I feel at any moment that something amazing might happen for me.
+I feel at any moment that something amazing might happen to me.

 Really think about your answers to these statements.
 Be self-critical.
 It will lead to a new slate of personal insights.

 If you feel your answers leaned more towards untrue than true, you align with a lack of self-worth, do not fear!
 There are 3 approaches you can try immediately.

 B) Use this 3-step approach to build your worthiness

 1. Spend time with positive people in positive places.
 Don’t let negative people or situations define who you are, or drain your energy.
 Notice who you spend the most time with and where you spend the most time.
 Would you describe these as positive, energizing people and places?